 XTB allows you to execute a minimum trade of 0.01 Lot.
 This may vary depending on the account you open.
 XTB allows you to execute a maximum trade of 100 Lot.
 As XTB offer STP execution, you can expect tighter spreads with more transparency over the price you‘re paying to execute your trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that XTB offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that XTB offers its traders below.

 XTB support a wide range of languages including English, Spanish, Czech, Chinese, German, French, Italian, Polish, Portuguese, Romanian, Slovenian, Turkish, Arabic, and Russian..

 As XTB is regulated by Financial Conduct Authority , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: